-Trapping/Furbearer Regulations
+Trapping Regulations

-General: All persons trapping within the boundaries of the reservation must possess a tribal trapping license.
+- General: All persons trapping within the boundaries of the reservation must possess a tribal trapping license.
 The general trapping dates are from October 1 through April 30 of each year.
 Below are specific trapping dates and limits per species.
 Trapping is allowed 24 hours per day.
 Spotlighting is prohibited, however flashlights are allowed for the purpose of checking traps.
-Traps must be checked every 48 hours.

-It is unlawful to: flag muskrat houses before opening day, set traps within 30 feet of exposed bait, possess raw furs after the tenth day of the closure of the season, physically alter, possess or barter live furbearers, set or operate more than 75 traps, disturb mink, beaver or muskrat houses or dens, use poison, gas, smoke, o

-No person shall: trap with any leghold trap larger than a Number Four (4) and/or any trap containing a tooth style jaw; trap within 30 feet of any exposed bait visible to airborne raptors; trap with traps or snares without having attached to the traps or snares a metal tag displaying the trappers full name, address and phone

-Any landowner, allottee or operator may destroy any furbearer, which has been identified as depreciating any livestock, poultry, trees or crops.
-He/she shall not commercialize in, sell, trade, or ship any pelt or parts thereof
+Traps must be checked every 48 hours. - It is unlawful to: flag muskrat houses before opening day, set traps within 30 feet of exposed bait, possess raw furs after the tenth day of the closure of the season, physically alter, possess or barter live furbearers, set or operate more than 75 traps, disturb mink, beaver or muskrat houses or dens, use poison, gas, smoke, or explosives - No person shall: trap with any leghold trap larger than a Number Four (4) and/or any trap containing a tooth style jaw; trap within 30 feet of any exposed bait visible to airborne raptors; trap with traps or snares without having attached to the traps or snares a metal tag displaying the trappers full name, address and phone number - Any landowner, allottee or operator may destroy any furbearer, which has been identified as depreciating any livestock, poultry, trees or crops.
+He/she shall not commercialize in, sell, trade, or ship any pelt or parts thereof without possessing a valid Tribal furbearer license or permit.

+without possessing a valia misui farbearer neense er permit.

-Species Dates Limits
+Species Dates limits

 Mink and Weasel Nov.
 1- Jan.
 31 None

 Muskrat Year-round None

 Beaver Year-round None

-Bobcat Dec.
+Bobcat (TM only) Dec.
 26 - Feb.
 15 1

 Raccoon Year-round None

 Badger Oct.
 1 - Apr.
 30 None

 Fox Oct.
 1 - Apr.
 30 None

 Skunk Year-round None

-Coyote Year-round None (Tribal Members may use night vision or
+Coyote Year-round None

-Bobcat Restrictions
+Bobcat Restrictions:

-Any person taking a bobcat must present it to a Tribal Conservation Officer for registration and tagging of the pel within 48 hours of harvest thermal optics for coyote hunting February 1 - May 31)
+Any person taking a bobcat must present it to a Tribal Conservation Officer for registration and tagging of the pelt within five days of capture.

 The pelt must be removed from carcass, and the carcass must be surrendered to a Tribal Conservation Officer.
 No person may buy or sell bobcat pelts that are not legally tagged.
-Youth need general license and free youth permit.
-An annual harvest guota is set at 5 bobcats for Non-members and 15 bobcats for Tribal Members.
+Bobcat can be taken only by Tribal Members; the non-member bobcat season is closed.
+(Youth need general license and free youth permit.)